lochus/lochus.github.io/docs/_posts/2020-06-13-nahamctf-lucky.md

   - NahamCTF
 ---

-"Oooh, an encrypted filesystem, lucky you!
+*Oooh, an encrypted filesystem, lucky you!*

-Download the file below."
+*Download the file below.*

+---

 For this challenge, we're given a LUKS encrypted image.
 To bruteforce the password needed to decrypt it, we'll grab bruteforce-luks from the following Github repo: